JaimeV365/segmentor/docs/components/data-entry/data-entry-module-updated.md

 # DataEntryModule

 ## Overview
-The DataEntryModule is a core component of the Apostles Model Builder that handles all data input functionality.
+The DataEntryModule is a core component of Segmentor that handles all data input functionality.
 It provides both manual data entry and CSV file import capabilities, with built-in validation and scale management.

 ## Features
 - Manual data entry form with validation